pingone-davinci/documentation/docs/segment/README.md

 * In the upper right hand corner click Save, Deploy, and Run.

 ```
-This connector can now be used to define a user that can be tracked through a flow.
+This connector can now be used to define/update information about a user as they navigate through a flow.
 ```

 ---